6th Grade Homeroom Expectations

 Expectations: 100% hands-on participation by all students resulting in

-behavior in the classroom and church is an absolute.
-Attendance with an
+classroom and church is a must.
+Attendance with an animated spirit at

-animated spirit at all school-sponsored Masses, Fall Festival, Christmas and
+all school-sponsored Masses, Christmas and Spring Concerts is

 Exceptional Needs Program